 - Giving money to begging children or buying from a child selling souvenirs - Children dropping out of school to work as an unofficial tour guide. - Tourists visiting and donating to schools and school children directly. - Tourists volunteering with children without the right skills.

-It is clearly explained in our "Tips for responsible travelers" shared in a QR Code application in welcome letters through our tour guides and for as many travelers as possible.
+It is clearly explained in our "Tips for responsible travelers" shared in a booklet, through our tour guides and electronically to as many travelers as possible.